 Best practices that have enabled companies to attain WME recognition are included in the report, with highlights from AECOM, Aflac, Fluor, General Electric, the Panama Canal Authority and Realogy.
 The case studies highlight internal communications strategies to create an ethical business culture and engage staff as well as external communications programs that emphasize ethics as a differentiating brand attribute.

-“We are delighted to publish this report as part of our ongoing efforts to leverage communications in raising the bar for ethical business performance expectations,” said Alex Brigham, executive director of the Ethisphere Institute.
+“We are delighted to publish this report as part of our ongoing efforts to leverage communications in raising the bar for ethical business performance expectations,” said Alex Brigham, executive director of Ethisphere.
 “Our research tells us that robust communications programs that emphasize ethics are key enablers of an ethical business culture.”

 The report also includes key takeaways from panel discussions that included Brigham; Jack Martin, global chairman and CEO, Hill+Knowlton Strategies; Rear Admiral Dennis Moynihan, U.S. Navy Chief of Information (at the time of the workshop); Mike Paul, president and senior counselor, MGP & Associates PR; Dana Perino, Fox News correspondent and former White House press secretary; Jennifer Prosek, CEO and founder, Prosek Partners; and Gary Sheffer, vice president of communications and public affairs for General Electric.

-According to Stefan Linssen, chief editor of the Ethisphere Institute, the report is the first example of thought leadership pieces that the Ethisphere Institute will be publishing with input from its recently established Communications Advisory Board, which comprises recognized leaders in the corporate communications profession – with WME company communications executives as well as expert perspectives from academia, the leading professional association for communications executives and the world’s largest public relations firm.
+According to Stefan Linssen, chief editor of Ethisphere, the report is the first example of thought leadership pieces that Ethisphere will be publishing with input from its recently established Communications Advisory Board, which comprises recognized leaders in the corporate communications profession – with WME company communications executives as well as expert perspectives from academia, the leading professional association for communications executives and the world’s largest public relations firm.